8n8/bigwebthing/README.md

 The sets can only have elements inserted, never removed.

-Whenever either side changes either of these, they send them to the other side.
+Whenever either side changes either of these, they send the one containing the blobs they have to the other side.

 When I receive a new blob set and I find that I have blobs that they don't, send them one of those blobs.